senacor/InnoLabFacebookMessenger/docs/bare_metal/README.md

 1. At your Facebook app's dashboard (https://developers.facebook.com/apps/{fb-app-id}/dashboard/) go to Products -> Messenger -> Token Generation choose the page you created previously and grant your app the requested rights
 2. **Keep the generated Page Access Token**
 3. Go to Products -> Messenger -> Webhooks click on `Setup Webhooks`
-4. Paste your chatbot's URL, the Verify Token you have chosen before and choose messeges
+4. Paste your chatbot's URL, the Verify Token you have chosen before and choose messages
 ![Add app webhook](./setup_webhook.png)
 5. Click on `Verify and Save`
 6. Also at Webhooks click on `Select a Page`, choose the page created previously and click on `Subscribe`